markniu/Bed_Distance_sensor/README.md

 ### Hardware:
 * Support all the mainboards
-* Easy to install: small and light, Compatible with the BLtouch	connector.
+* Easy to install:

+  small and light; can be installed anywhere, even surrounding metal above;no need to open the mainboard as it is compatible with BLtouch connections.
 * Support Can bus module

 ### Software